mathiasverbeke0/Statistics_in_R/README.md

 |Observed|140|106|
 |Expected frequency|0.5|0.5|

-H0: The observed data follow the hypothesized distribution.
+H0: The observed data follow the hypothesized distribution.<br>
 H1: The observed data do not follow the hypothesized distribution.

 ### Implementation in R